Chronic obstructive pulmonary disease

-As of 2021, COPD affected about 213 million people (2.7% of the global population).
-It typically occurs in males and females over the age of 35–40.
-In 2021, COPD caused 3.65 million deaths.
+As of 2021, COPD affected about 213 million people worldwide.
+COPD typically occurs in people over the age of 35–40, and risk increases with age.
+In 2021, COPD was the fourth-biggest cause of death, responsible for approximately 5% of total deaths.
 Almost 90% of COPD deaths in those under 70 years of age occur in low and middle income countries.
-In 2021, it was the fourth biggest cause of death, responsible for approximately 5% of total deaths.
-The number of deaths is projected to increase further because of continued exposure to risk factors and an aging population.
-In the United States, costs of the disease were estimated in 2010 at $50 billion, most of which is due to exacerbation.
+The number of deaths is projected to increase further because of continued exposure to risk factors and an ageing population.